The National Psychology Training Consortium (NPTC)…

 The Cy-Hawk Region of NPTC – consisting of sites in Iowa, was founded in 2023.

-The Central, Geat Lakes, and Cascades regions of NPTC are Accredited by the Commission on Accreditation of the American Psychological Association.
+The Central, Great Lakes, and Cascades regions of NPTC are Accredited by the Commission on Accreditation of the American Psychological Association.
 More information regarding our accreditation status is available here.
 NPTC-Cy-Hawk Region has submitted an application for APPIC membership and is awaiting a decision.
 NPTC-Cy-Hawk Region is not APA-Accredited.

 Meet Our Staff